WebOrigami/docs/src/content/language/operators.md

 ---
-title: Operator precedence
+title: Operators
 ---

 Origami is a dialect of JavaScript expressions so closely follows [JavaScript operator precedence](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Operators/Operator_precedence).

-Origami introduces some operators of its own.
-The following table lists the standard JavaScript operators and the Origami operators from highest precedence to lowest.
+Origami introduces some operators of its own, listed here alongside the standard JavaScript operators.
+Operators are listed in order from highest precedence to lowest precedence.

 | Operator                                                    | Example                       | Associativity |
 | :---------------------------------------------------------- | :---------------------------- | :------------ |